Frequently Asked Questions

 Program Outcomes and Professional Outlook FAQs

-Successful graduates of the BS in Psychology and Human Services will qualify to apply for more challenging jobs in mental health and human services.
-In addition, this degree should increase the graduate's earning potential.
-For those interested in graduate study, graduates of this Bachelor’s program can also consider applying for Master’s and Doctoral level programs in many mental health, human services and health care fields.
+The BS in Psychology and Human Services degree should increase your earning and hiring potential.
+Successful graduates of the program will qualify for more challenging jobs in mental health, human services, and related fields.
+For those interested in graduate study, you can also consider applying for master’s and doctoral level programs in many mental health, human services and other healthcare fields.